VITAMIN E Information by Ray Sahelian, M.D. Benefit of Vitamin E - Vitamin E food sources

 disease, also called amyotrophic lateral sclerosis (ALS), compared with

 nonusers.
-Given that vitamin E is an antioxidant, the new findings support the
+Given that vitamin E is an antioxidant, the findings support the

 hypothesis that oxidants play a key role in the development of ALS.
-Moreover,
+Still, use of

 another antioxidant, vitamin C, seemed to confer no protection against ALS, the